bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

   :alt: Experimental Results
   :align: center

-  Figure 5: Experimental Results for rANS varying message length and distribution (dashed lines are the ideal compression ratio)
+  **Figure 5: Experimental Results for rANS varying message length and distribution (dashed lines are the ideal compression ratio)**

 Figure 6 shows an ablation study for rANS on quantization bits.
-I held constant `power_50` distribution with message length 100 and varied quantization bits and renormalization bits.  `renormalization_bits = add_renorm_bits + quantization_bits`.
+I held constant `power_50` distribution with message length 1000 and varied quantization bits and renormalization bits.  `renormalization_bits = add_renorm_bits + quantization_bits`.
 We can see that more precise quantization yields better compression, as expected.
 It can get closer to the actual `power_50` distribution instead of